Stock Photography Equipment

-Bear in mind that most semi-professional DSLRs have a "crop effect" of about 1.6x so choose the lens accordingly.
+Bear in mind that most semi-professional DSLRs have a "crop effect" of about 1.5x/1.6x.
+Choose the lens accordingly.
 Look at 16mm, 24mm, 28mm and 35mm.
-You can also use zoom lenses such as a 16-35mm, 17-40mm or a 24-70mm, they do a great job but prime lenses tend to give slightly better results.
+You can also use zoom lenses such as a 16-35mm, 17-40mm or a 24-70mm.
+They do a great job but prime lenses tend to give slightly better results.
 If budget is an issue, go for a good zoom lens, you can cover a wide focal area for a fraction of the cost.

-Here is a quick example of colour correction and dust removal!
+Here is a quick GIF example of colour correction and dust removal!

 Sometimes, even with a tripod, you are going to take pictures that are a bit "off balance".
-Using a grid on your screen and the adjustment tools, you can easily and quickly straighten a photograph, essential for landscapes and architectural photography.
-In fact, a professional film photographer friend of mine has what are known as Tilt/shift lenses in her bag.
+Using a grid on your screen and the adjustment tools, you can easily and quickly straighten a photograph.
+This is essential for landscapes and architectural photography.
+In fact, a professional film photographer friend of mine has what are known as tilt/shift lenses in her bag.
 These are very expensive prime lenses used by architectural photographers to reduce the perspective errors when shooting buildings.

 When I showed her I could do the same thing in Photoshop in about 2 minutes, she was a little depressed to say the least!

 The pictures that come straight from a Digital SLR or even a film SLR can sometimes look a little bland or dull.
-I like to give my shots a real punch by upping the colour saturation and contrast using the curves tool, but not too much.
-(Many of the terms used here can be found on my Photoshop A-Z of terminology (work in progress), and the techniques are covered in the tutorials).
+I like to give my shots a real punch by upping the colour saturation and contrast.
+I do this using the curves tool, but not too much.
+Many of the terms used here can be found on my Photoshop A-Z of terminology (work in progress), and the techniques are covered in the tutorials.

 Sometimes you need to pull the detail back from the dark areas of your photographs or tone down the highlights.
-Photoshop CS has one, new tool that does this for you in an instant.
-If you don't have CS, you can still do this with other software, but the process is a little longer.
+Photoshop CC has one, excellent tool that does this for you in an instant.
+If you don't have CC, you can still do this with older versions such as CS4/5/6.